mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 leonardo.build.usb_product="Retro Joystick Adapter"
 ```
 #### WARNING!
 There is possibility that serial port is not recognized after VID/PID change.
-I have tested with two Windows 10 machine and Linux with no problems.
-If you "brick" your Arduino, you get it back to life with resetting (RST->GND) it rapidly two times in a row and then upload sketch (example blink.ino) with normal Arduino VID/PID.
+We have tested with two Windows 10 machine and Linux with no problems.
+If you "brick" your Arduino, you get it back to life with resetting it rapidly two times in a row (grab a wire and make a shunt with RST->GND, they are located between A3, VCC and RAW) and then upload sketch (example blink.ino) with '''normal Arduino VID/PID'''.
 Be quick, because you have only 8 seconds to start uploading.

 ### Changing number of buttons in joystick-library
 If you want that less than 16 buttons are shown in joystick-settings, edit Joystick.cpp/Joystick2.cpp/Joystick3.cpp "USAGE_MAXIMUM"-line (0x10 = 16).
-You may to have create new project after that, because all libraries are not recompiled every time and I don't know how to force full recompile.
+You may to have create new project after that, because all libraries are not recompiled every time and we don't know how to force full recompile.

 ### Menu for multiple adapter names
 Adapter shows as "Arduino Leonardo", but if you want it to show some other name, edit `C:\Program Files (x86)\Arduino\hardware\arduino\avr\boards.txt`.
 You can even add sub menu to tools-menu by adding these lines (after editing boards.txt, you have to close and reopen Arduino IDE):